 Methodology of Individualized Targeting and Tailored Intervention with potential NEETs

 In order to assure effectiveness, the prevention strategy requires an individualized and flexible intervention with a local focus.
-The resulting methodology, subject to testing and further validation with potential NEETs in Portugal, Spain and Italy, includes mentoring and coaching sessions aimed, on one hand, at enhancing their employability and facilitating their smooth transition from school/VET to the labour market and, on the other hand, at providing work-based experiences.
-Additional instruments and materials dealing with soft competences for potential NEETs as well as supportive tools for mentors and career counsellors are also an important resource to facilitate the applicability of the methodology.
+The resulting methodology, tested and further validated with potential NEETs in Portugal, Spain and Italy, included mentoring and coaching sessions aimed, on one hand, at enhancing their employability and facilitating their smooth transition from school/VET to the labour market and, on the other hand, at providing work-based experiences.
+Additional instruments and materials dealing with soft competences for potential NEETs as well as supportive tools for mentors and career counsellors were also an important resource to facilitate the applicability of the methodology.

 Guide “Model for Early Identification, Individualized Targeting and Tailored Intervention for potential NEETs: Flexible Pathways and an Effective Methodology for the Transition into the Labour Market”